-Further details on provision for pupils with SEN can be found in the SEN information document.
+Further details on provision for pupils with SEN can be found in the SEN information document which is on the website.

 SEN information document

 This report can be found on the school website and within the school brochure.
 It outlines the provision Broadwood makes for all pupils with SEN and within the four broad areas of need - communication and interaction; cognition and learning; social, emotional and mental health difficulties; sensory and/or physical.